AFishingAddiction/AFishingAddiction.github.io/_posts/2014-03-07-my-tackle-bag.md

   - tackle
 related: [/5-bank-fishing-tips/,/6-tips-for-exploring-fishing-spots/,/6-things-to-do-in-the-fishing-off-season,]
 ---
 For Christmas 2011, I asked Santa to upgrade my plastic tackle box to a canvas tackle bag.
-He didn&#8217;t bring me one, but he did give me a gift card for Gander Mountain and asked me to pick out my own.
+He didn't bring me one, but he did give me a gift card for Gander Mountain and asked me to pick out my own.
 Given the small amount of lures and baits I had at the time, this is what I picked out:

 <div id='gallery-5' class='gallery galleryid-165 gallery-columns-2 gallery-size-responsive-300'>
   <dl class='gallery-item'>